-Example If you have 10 ECMT permits, you can have a maximum of 10 vehicles making journeys to or through ECMT member countries at once.
+Example If you have 10 ECMT permits, you can have a maximum of 10 vehicles making journeys to or through ECMT countries at once.

 If you have more than one vehicle operator licence

-You cannot use annual ECMT permits:
+You cannot use ECMT permits you’re allocated:

 - for unaccompanied trailers or semi-trailers

-ECMT ‘certificate of compliance’ for vehicles
+Get an ECMT ‘certificate of compliance’ for vehicles and trailers

 Meet the ECMT Quality Charter

-If you have a restricted or standard national operator licence, you need to:
+If you have a restricted or standard national operator licence you need to: